2020–2022 Taal Volcano eruptions: Volcanic activity

-2020
+2020 eruption

 The volcano erupted on the afternoon of January 12, 2020, 43 years after its previous eruption in 1977.
 According to PHIVOLCS director Dr. Renato Solidum, seismic swarms began at 11 am and were later followed by a phreatic eruption from Volcano Island Main Crater at around 1 pm Philippine Standard Time (UTC+8).
 Loud rumbling sounds were also felt and heard from the volcano island.
 By 2:30 pm, PHIVOLCS raised the alert status to Alert Level 2, although PHIVOLCS through its Taal Volcano Observatory had advised residents of Volcano Island to evacuate at around 1 pm.
 Stronger explosions began around 3 pm that spewed an ash column exceeding a kilometer high, prompting PHIVOLCS to upgrade the alert status to Alert Level 3 by 4 pm.
-Furthermore, Solidum confirmed that there was a magmatic intrusion that was driving the volcano's unrest.
+Furthermore, PHIVOLCS Director Renato Solidum Jr. confirmed that there was a magmatic intrusion that was driving the volcano's unrest.
 PHIVOLCS advised evacuation of the towns of Balete, San Nicolas, and Talisay in Batangas and other towns within the shores of Taal Lake.
 By 7:30 pm, PHIVOLCS upgraded the alert status to Alert Level 4 after volcanic activities intensified as "continuous eruption generated a tall 10 to 15 km steam-laden tephra column with frequent volcanic lightning that rained wet ashfall on the general north as far as Quezon City and Caloocan."
 Ashfall from the volcano were also experienced in Cavite and Laguna, and reached as far as Metro Manila and Pampanga.

 On January 13, PHIVOLCS reported that the activity on its main crater had transitioned into a lava fountain between 2:48 am to 4:28 am.
 A lava fountain was recorded at 3:20 am.
 The Department of Environment and Natural Resources (DENR) presented a study that the air quality index of cities in Metro Manila had worsened; Mandaluyong had the highest amount of inhalable coarse particulate matter (PM10) with 118, followed by Las Piñas (108) and Taguig (104), all of which were "considered unhealthy for sensitive groups" with respiratory issues.
 Meanwhile, the cities with the least amount of PM10 were San Juan and Malabon, both with "good" amounts of 22 and 28 respectively.
 These were followed by "moderate/fair" amounts of PM10 in Pasig (55), Parañaque (62) and Makati (63).

 By January 15, PHIVOLCS reported that the slightly acidic lake which filled the main crater prior to the eruption had dried up, which was after confirmed by European satellite observations.
 On January 28, the main crater emitted 800 meters of steam according to an 8 am bulletin by PHIVOLCS.
 It was described as a "below instrumental detection", while Alert Level 3 remained raised.

-On August 18, PHIVOLCS reported a 20-meter steam emission from the volcano's main crater and several volcanic earthquakes within its vicinity.
-Subsequent earthquakes have been recorded until late August.
-PHIVOLCS asserted that the volcanic activity was normal but advised local governments to remain prepared in case of an eruption.